awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/troubleshooting-consumers.md

 A new shard iterator is returned by every GetRecords request \(as `NextShardIterator`\), which you then use in the next GetRecords request \(as `ShardIterator`\)\.
 Typically, this shard iterator does not expire before you use it\.
 However, you may find that shard iterators expire because you have not called GetRecords for more than 5 minutes, or because you've performed a restart of your consumer application\.

 If the shard iterator expires immediately, before you can use it, this might indicate that the DynamoDB table used by Kinesis does not have enough capacity to store the lease data\.
 This situation is more likely to happen if you have a large number of shards\.
 To solve this problem, increase the write capacity assigned to the shard table\.
-For more information, see [Tracking Amazon Kinesis Data Streams Application State](kinesis-record-processor-ddb.md)\.
+For more information, see [Using a Lease Table to Track the Shards Processed by the KCL Consumer Application](shared-throughput-kcl-consumers.md#shared-throughput-kcl-consumers-leasetable)\.

 ## Consumer Record Processing Falling Behind<a name="record-processing-falls-behind"></a>